Courses

 LING 411.
 Introduction to Historical Linguistics (3)

-Preparatory: LING 300 or equivalent.
+Prerequisite or Corequisite: LING 300 or ENGL 301.
 LING 411 investigates the ways languages emerge and evolve.
 The course looks at gradual changes in vocabulary (lexicon), sounds (phonetics and phonology—hence, spelling), and grammar (morphology and syntax).
-Topics include the comparative method, the genealogical and typological classification of languages, language universals and the historical development of entirely “new” language …
+Topics include the comparative method, the genealogical and typological classification of languages, language universals and the historical development of …

 LING 417.
 Language Development and Acquisition (3)

-Preparatory: Upper division standing; Introduction to the study of language.
 Required for both ITEP and Linguistics/TESL students and addresses topics linked to language arts and (T)ESL methods courses for students preparing to teach.
-Introduces students to the study of language development and acquisition, including such topics as approaches to the development of children’s grammars, the …
+Introduces students to the study of language development and acquisition, including such topics as approaches to the development of children’s grammars, the development of communicative competence, definitions of bilingualism and multilingualism, relationships …

 LING 427.
 Languages in Contact (3)